 Professor Seager has worked on a variety of other topics in exoplanets.

-One of her favorite papers is about how to extract information from a transit light curve, by recognizing that there are five equations and five unknowns for a circular orbit
+One of Prof. Seager's favorite papers is about how to extract information from a transit light curve, by recognizing that there are five equations and five unknowns for a circular orbit.
+Surprisingly, a star's density can be measured from the planet transit light curve.
+This work spawned became highly relevant after the Kepler space telescope was launched, providing the high-precision photometry needed for the applications described in this paper.

 Seager, S., & Mallen-Ornelas, G. 2003, “On the Unique Solution of Planet and Star Parameters from an Extrasolar Planet Transit Light Curve”, ApJ, 585, 1038-1055.View PDF